tarndt/usbd/README.md

 The minio server instance will use the default minio credentials which are in turn the defaults used by `usbdsrvd` when objectstore config is not provided.

 #### Deduplication (dedupdisk)

+The Deduplication ([dedupdisk](https://github.com/tarndt/usbd/tree/master/pkg/devices/dedupdisk)) device implementation uses files to back a logical device, but with the added use of [content-hashing](https://en.wikipedia.org/wiki/Hash_function) and a [Pebble](https://github.com/cockroachdb/pebble) database for [block-level deduplication](https://en.wikipedia.org/wiki/Data_deduplication).
+Work is [in progress](https://github.com/tarndt/usbd/blob/master/pkg/devices/dedupdisk/impls/lz4blkstore.go#L49) to allow the blocks that must be stored to also be compressed.

 To verify the [dedup implementation](https://github.com/tarndt/usbd/tree/master/pkg/devices/dedupdisk), after initial installation testing the disk was then "quick" (no zeroing) re-formatted, and another fresh install was performed and file analysis verified duplication was taking place by checking the disk files did not grow meaningfully.
 Read performance up to 3.2 GB/s and write performance (while writing duplicate data) as high as 2.1 GB/s with SSDs hosting the backing PebbleDB database and block-file as been achieved.